 6 Pieces of Entrepreneurial Advice from Ted Chan, CEO at CareDash

-This article was written by Ted Chan, CEO of CareDash.
+This is the entrepreneurial advice provided in an article written by Ted Chan, CEO of CareDash.
 Recently, I had the opportunity to speak on a panel of entrepreneurs at MIT Launch’s summer entrepreneurship program.
 I couldn’t have dreamed of something I would have wanted to do more when I was in high school.
 It was a great panel that included Patrick Boyaggi of RateGravity, Jonah Lupton of SoundGuard, and Matt Handy of SQD.
 I’m focusing here on a few of the key entrepreneurial lessons we shared for those starting out:

 I learned about freelance website eLance (now part of Upwork) about 10 years ago, and I’ve since spent a million dollars and many late nights on this site.
 Upwork allows you to post a project of almost any type and find a freelancer with the skill set and willingness to complete it.
 I try to communicate a very clear, early vision about what I want to build, get to a minimum viable product (MVP), and get feedback.
 I will only invest in the product further if the feedback is strong, whether that comes from trusted peers, the marketplace, or potential user groups.
 Being able to let go of ideas that aren’t likely to get traction is key for entrepreneurs with finite resources.